nixn/pdns-etcd3/doc/ETCD-structure.md

 ### Version (versioned entries)

-Versioned entries are used for upgrading the program version with to a higher major version without interrupting service for rewriting the entries.
+Versioned entries are used for upgrading the program to a higher version without interrupting service when adjusting the entries.

 #### Syntax and rules

 A versioned entry has a version number appended to the regular key, prefixed by `@`: `DNS/www.example.com./A/1@0.1`.

-A version number has the syntax `<major>` or `<major>.<minor>` (minor is optional, if zero) with `<major>` and `<minor>` being non-negative integers.
+A version number has the syntax `<major>` or `<major>.<minor>` (`.<minor>` is optional, if minor is zero) with `<major>` and `<minor>` being non-negative integers.

 `<major>` begins with `1` (exception: pre-1.0 development, see below).